 – Fatigue – you may feel more tired than usual, and this is because your body is working hard to support a growing fetus.
 So rest when you need and take care of yourself.

-– Food cravings and aversions – it normal and most of pregnant women experience food cravings and/or food aversions.
+– Food cravings and aversions – it normal and most of the pregnant women experience food cravings and/or food aversions.
 Eat what you want, but just make sure you eat healthy food most of the time.

 – Weight gain – weight gain is considered a good thing during pregnancy, but too many kilos are not good for mother and baby health.
-The doctors say that a pregnant women should gain about 3 to 6 pounds during the first trimester.
+The doctors say that pregnant women should gain about 3 to 6 pounds during the first trimester.
 Hormones are changing and so every woman is different– you may have more appetite or have no appetite.
 Both are normal.
 Just don’t “eat for two” – it’s a myth.

 During the first trimester of my pregnancy, I had all the symptoms.
 They appeared at the beginning of the second month.
-I was tired and slept more, my breasts increased greatly in the third month, I often went to the toilet, I had a constipation from the second month to the end of pregnancy, and I was easily switching from one mood to another.
+I was tired and slept more, my breasts increased greatly in the third month, I often went to the toilet, I had constipation from the second month to the end of pregnancy, and I was easily switching from one mood to another.
 I have not vomited throughout my pregnancy.
 But my morning sickness in the first three months was not just in the morning, but it continued all day.
 Honestly, it was terrible, but it passed by the end of the fourth month.
 My belly has become very big.
-There are women who do not seem to be pregnant until the fifth or even sixth month.
-And at the end of the third month I looked very pregnant.
+Some women do not seem to be pregnant until the fifth or even sixth month.
+And at the end of the third month, I looked very pregnant.
 One more thing – during this period I was really hungry.
-I was constantly thinking about food, but at least I was trying to eat smaller quantities and more fresh fruits, vegetables and nuts. Тhere are really many changes in the woman’s body during the first trimester of pregnancy, and they occur suddenly.
+I was constantly thinking about food, but at least I was trying to eat smaller quantities and more fresh fruits, vegetables and nuts. Тhere are many changes in the woman’s body during the first trimester of pregnancy, and they occur suddenly.
 The good thing is that by the fourth month the body of the mother adapts to them and things get normal.

 – Avoid caffeine– during pregnancy doctors recommend a maximum of one cup of coffee a day.
 Especially during the first trimester.
-I personally love to drink coffee.
+I love to drink coffee.
 Before I got pregnant, I drank four coffees a day.
 After I got pregnant, however, I stopped drinking coffee because I was getting sick of his scent.
 Interestingly, I started drinking coffee three months after the baby was born.

 – Exercises– it’s great for both mother and baby.
 If you have been training regularly before, there is no reason to stop if you feel well.
 Exercises should be light, and you should avoid new and very difficult tasks.
 Talk to a doctor and instructor about what’s right for you during this period.